zefrenchwan/panorama/README.md

 Data may come from many sources (videos, social networks, etc).
 This system should be able to deal with them all, that is to have a plugin system to add new webscrapers.

+## Technical solution

+### Scheduling

+Scheduler will contact a dedicated server to launch the data collection step.
+This server will load databse configuration

+## Installation

+### Storage

+There are two databases:
+1. One for configuration and selectors definition
+2. One for analytics (to see results)

+To set configuration database, define in an env file:
+* `DBCONF_USER` to define db user
+* `DBCONF_PASS` to define db password
+* `DBCONF_NAME` to define db database name